kubeflow/website/content/docs/guides/gcp-e2e.md

     docker run -it ${TRAIN_IMG_PATH}
     ```

+    You may see some warnings from TensorFlow about deprecated functionality.
-    You should see training logs start appearing in your output:
+    Then you should see training logs start appearing in your output, similar
-    TODO(sarahmaddox): Add example output.
+    to these:

+    ```
+    step 0/2000, training accuracy 0.14
+    step 100/2000, training accuracy 0.8
+    step 200/2000, training accuracy 0.94
+    step 300/2000, training accuracy 0.94
+    step 400/2000, training accuracy 0.96
+    step 500/2000, training accuracy 0.94
+    step 600/2000, training accuracy 0.94
+    step 700/2000, training accuracy 0.88
+    step 800/2000, training accuracy 0.98
+    step 900/2000, training accuracy 0.88
+    step 1000/2000, training accuracy 0.84
+    step 1100/2000, training accuracy 0.96
+    step 1200/2000, training accuracy 0.98
+    step 1300/2000, training accuracy 0.94
+    step 1400/2000, training accuracy 0.98
+    step 1500/2000, training accuracy 1
+    step 1600/2000, training accuracy 0.96
+    step 1700/2000, training accuracy 0.96
+    step 1800/2000, training accuracy 0.96
+    step 1900/2000, training accuracy 0.96
+    ```

-    If you seeing log entries similar to those above, your model training is
+1. When you see log entries similar to those above, your model training is
-    working and you can terminate the container with **Ctrl+c**.
+   working.
+You can terminate the container with **Ctrl+c**.
+Don't worry if
+   you see an error saying that your service account doesn't
+   have GET access on the bucket.
+That access is not necessary at this point.

 Next, upload the container image to Container Registry so that you can
 run it on your Kubernetes Engine cluster.

-TODO(sarahmaddox): Not sure if I need the step below - try without it first.

-1. Grant Docker access to your Container Registry:

-    ```
-    gcloud auth configure-docker
-    ```

-    Enter **y** to continue when prompted.

 1. Push the container to Container Registry: